mozilla-ai/lumigator/lumigator/infra/mzai/helm/lumigator/charts/backend/README.md

 This Helm chart is the official way to deploy the Lumigator Backend in cloud environments with Kubernetes

-This Helm chart deploys the Lumigator core REST API and it's dependencies.
+This Helm chart deploys the Lumigator core REST API and some dependencies.
 By default this chart will also deploy a minimal version of Ray and Postgres in the Kubernetes cluster.
 If you don't want to deploy those, you have to regenerate the dependencies of the chart.

 > [!WARNING]
 > We don't provide support for Ray, S3-compatible storage, or Postgres which are required for the full application to run.